FinX-IO/Auto-GPT-FinX-Plugin/README.md

 ```
 ## Installation

-Get started with FinX-GPT Plugin in 5 minutes.
+Get started with FinX-Plugin in 5 minutes.

 **1. Clone the Auto-GPT-FinX-Plugin repository**